Konvt/simsh/README.md

 ./simsh -c "echo ~ && echo \$\$"
 ```

-If run as the `root` user, the default `simsh::Shell` object will change the command prompt to a colorless format ending with `#`.
+If run as the `root` user, the default `simsh::CLI` object will change the command prompt to a colorless format ending with `#`.

 - - -